medius-group/onboarding-docs/1_suite/1_initiation/050_deploy_qa_010_intro.md

 ## Conditions

-Your QA environment/tenant will exist in MS Azure.
+Your QA environment/tenant will exist in Microsoft Azure.
 The actual deployment is triggered in the next sub-task.

 Before doing so you should consider how it should be named.
 The name you select will be a part of the URL (web address) and it will not be changed once deployed.